AimanZT/Blocky-Resume/README.md

 10. Open the extracted file with Visual Studio Code in administrator mode and open a terminal inside it.

-11. Install Truffle by typing command “npm install truffle” without “.

-12. Install ethers by typing command “npm install ethers” without “.

-13. Install object-hash by typing command “npm install object-hash” without “.

-14. Install React.js by typing command “npm install react” without “.

-15. Install React-dom by typing command “npm install react-dom” without “.

-16. Install React Scripts by typing command “npm install react-scripts” without “.

-17. Install Jquery by typing command “npm install jquery” without “.

-18. Install object-js by typing command “npm install object-js” without “.

-19. Install web3 by typing command “npm install web3” without “.

-20. Create the file dependencies by typing command “npm install” without “.
+11. Create another file dependency by typing command “npm install” without “.

 21. Deploy contracts to the network by typing command “truffle migrate --reset” without “.